Gigaspaces/xap-docs/site/content/xap/12.3/rn/fixed-issues.markdown

 - {{% jira id="GS-13541" %}}: Manager class path does not include cert file located in 'com.gigaspaces.lib.opt.security' directory.
 - {{% jira id="GS-13565" %}}: Space instance becomes backup although it is offered leadership by Apache Zookeeper.
 - {{% jira id="GS-13478" %}}: Change operation replicated to mirror can cause NPE in certain failover scenarios.
+- {{% jira id="GS-13546" %}}: The `xap space run` CLI command fails when XAP_MANAGER_SERVERS is defined.
+- {{% jira id="GS-13543" %}}: Queries using the DISTINCT keyword do not work in the Web Management Console.
+- {{% jira id="GS-13538" %}}: Web Management Console displayed different values in the Monitoring tab and the Space statistics view for the number of data objects written to a Space.
+- {{% jira id="GS-13577" %}}: The 'pu undeploy' CLI command returns an error when the resource JAR file is not found in the resources directory.
+- {{% jira id="GS-13584" %}}: The 'xap pu run' CLI command might leave orphan sub-processes in some scenarios.

 # 12.3.0